GlaireDaggers/Pretty-Fast-Video/README.md

 ## Pretty Fast Video

-Toy video codec designed as a successor to [Pretty Good Video](https://github.com/GlaireDaggers/Pretty-Good-Video)
+Minimal video codec designed as a successor to [Pretty Good Video](https://github.com/GlaireDaggers/Pretty-Good-Video)

 Goals are to improve: